- Last Updated on Tuesday, 14 March 2006 14:00 14 March 2006

-- Written by Robin Graham Robin Graham
+- Contributed by Robin Graham Robin Graham

 The public will have a chance to walk the grounds of the Unification Theological Seminary thanks to a newly formed agreement with Winnakee Land Trust.
 The Seminary signed a pedestrian access agreement for “Father’s Trail” on its 250-acre property on Monday, March 13, 2006.